davidmolina/davidmolina.github.io/_posts/2016-10-21-remembering-oscar-montemayor.markdown

 Until we meet again, Oscar.

 Friday, October 21, 6:07 pm PDT update: Oscar is no longer on life-support and is breathing fine on his own.
 He's still at OHSU.
 Our plan is to visit tonight, this weekend.
 Keep praying for Oscar.
+Saturday, October 22, 1:22 am PDT update: Sadly, Oscar did not make it.
+Please keep his family and son in your prayers.